-Class Class Description Electric Level 1 (1st year in Electric) Exhibit one article of choice displaying proper wiring techniques, made during the current 4-H program year.
+Class # Class Description Electric Level 1 (1st year in Electric) Exhibit one article of choice displaying proper wiring techniques, made during the current 4-H program year.
 It must demonstrate a minimum of five (5) or more of the appropriate level of "Skills to be Attained" items as outlined in the "4-H Electric and Electronic Skills & Knowledge Chart".
 A completed copy of the "Exhibit Skills & Knowledge Sheet" must accompany the project.
-Skills sheets are for judging purposes only and will not be returned to the exhibitor.
-Exhibit Suggestions: Circuit board - 6" by 6" of Series/Parallel Circuit Electromagnet Galvanometer Poster board (22" by 28") Display (appropriately sized for displayed equipment) Notebook/Report that covers any topic that is in the National 4-H Electric Curriculum Electricity Excitement Book 1 or Investigating Electricity Book 2, Purdue Extension website Level 1 activities/project sheets, or from the appropriate level of the Skills & Knowledge Chart.
-21011
+Skills sheets at for judging purposes only and will not be returned to the exhibitor.
+Exhibit Suggestions: Circuit board - 6" by 6" of Series/Parallel Circuit Electromagnet Galvanometer Poster board (22" by 28") Display (appropriately sized for displayed equipment) 21011 Notebook/Report that covers any topic that is in the National 4-H Electric Curriculum Electricity Excitement Book 1 or Investigating Electricity Book 2, Purdue Extension website Level 1 activities/project sheets, or from the appropriate level of the Skills & Knowledge Chart.
+Refer to the Written Report Scorecard, 4-H 824, to determine expected items to be included.
+Class # Class Description Electric Level 2 (2 nd year in Electric)

-Class Description Electric Level 2 (2nd year in Electric) Exhibit one article of choice displaying proper wiring techniques, made during the current 4-H program year.
+Electric Level 2 (2 year in Electric) Exhibit one article of choice displaying proper wiring techniques, made during the current 4-H program year.
 It must demonstrate a minimum of five (5) or more of the appropriate level of "Skills to be Attained" items as outlined in the "4-H Electric and Electronic Skills & Knowledge Chart".
 A completed copy of the "Exhibit Skills & Knowledge Sheet" must accompany the project.
 Skills sheets are for judging purposes only and will not be returned to the exhibitor.
-Exhibit Suggestions:
+21021 Exhibit Suggestions:

-- Magnetic Powered Shake Flashlight with optional display - Circuit board 6" by 6" of Series/Parallel Circuit (with modifications if exhibited in Level 1) - Electromagnet - Galvanometer - Electric Motor - Poster board (22" by 28") - Display (appropriately sized for displayed equipment) - Notebook/Report that covers any topic that is in the National 4-H Electric Curriculum Electricity Excitement Book 1 or Investigating Electricity Book 2, Purdue Extension website Level 2 activities/project sheets, or from the appropriate level of the Skills & Knowledge Chart.
+Magnetic Powered Shake Flashlight - with optional display • Circuit board - 6" by 6" of Series/Parallel Circuit (with modifications if exhibited in Level 1 Electromagnet Galvanometer Electric Motor Poster board (22" by 28") Display (appropriately sized for displayed equipment) • Notebook/Report that covers any topic that is in the National 4-H Electric Curriculum Electricity Excitement Book 1 or Investigating Electricity Book 2, Purdue Extension website Level 2 activities/project sheets, or from the appropriate level of the Skills & Knowledge Chart.
+Refer to the Written Report Scorecard, 4-H 824, to determine expected items to be included.

 Class # Class Description Electric Level 3 (3rd year in Electric) Exhibit one article of choice displaying proper wiring techniques, made during the current 4-H program year.
 It must demonstrate a minimum of five (5) or more of the appropriate level of "Skills to be Attained" items as outlined in the "4-H Electric and Electronic Skills & Knowledge Chart".
 A completed copy of the "Exhibit Skills & Knowledge Sheet" must accompany the project.
 Skills sheets are for judging purposes only and will not be returned to the exhibitor.
-Exhibit Suggestions: Wiring Project - (ie. extension cord, trouble light, wire sizes and uses, plug configurations, test equipment, etc.) Electrical tool and supply kit Poster board (22" by 28") Display (appropriately sized for displayed equipment) Notebook/Report that covers any topic that is in the National 4-H Electric Curriculum Wired for Power Book 3, Purdue Extension website Level 3 activities/project sheets, or from the appropriate level of the Skills & Knowledge Chart.
+Exhibit Suggestions: Wiring Project - (ie. extension cord, trouble light, wire sizes and uses, plug configurations, test equipment, replace cord/cord end on a tool or piece of equipment, etc.) Electrical tool and supply kit Poster board (22" by 28") Display (appropriately sized for displayed equipment) 21031 Notebook/Report that covers any topic that is in the National 4-H Electric Curriculum Wired for Power Book 3, Purdue Extension website Level 3 activities/project sheets, or from the appropriate level of the Skills & Knowledge Chart.
+Refer to the Written Report Scorecard, 4-H 824, to determine expected items to be included.